MikeChav/SCT_Code/README.md

 The script will stop when it finds an incorrect row in the input table and will declare that row incorrect.
 It is true that running this script provides a way to verify computer-generated examples.
-However, when verifying a single computer-generated example, it is easier to use `Control.jl` as the argument to that script allows the user verify if a given example is a witness for the separation between two specified (as part of the arguments provided to `Control.jl`) control types).
+However, when verifying a single computer-generated example, it is easier to use `Control.jl` as the arguments to that script allow the user to specify an example and two control types, and thus it makes it easier to verify if a given example is a witness for the separation between two specified (as part of the arguments provided to `Control.jl`) control types.

 ## Runtimes